Conformal boundary conditions, loop gravity and the continuum: Boundary CFT over the Ashtekar -- Lewandowski vacuum

 where we divided the circle into intervals $I_n=[\phi_{n},\phi_{n+1})$, such that every puncture falls into only one such interval $\varphi_n\in(\phi_{n},\phi_{n+1})$.

 From the commutation relations \eref{hberg} of the Landau operators, we can then infer the commutation relations for the smeared oscillators \eref{smeardop}, namely

 These are the same commutation relations that we had for the loop gravity boundary charges \eref{bcharg}, and we can therefore translate immediately the definition of the boundary states \eref{state2} on a graph $\Gamma$ into a definition for states in the physical Hilbert space of the boundary conformal field theory: we just have to replace in the definition of the loop gravity physical states \eref{state2} the creation operators ${a}_A^\dagger(p)$ for each puncture $p$ by the smeared operators $\tilde{a}_A^\dagger(p)$ that now excite the quanta of geometry out of the Fock vacuum \eref{vacdef} of the boundary conformal field theory.
 The physical Hilbert space of euclidean and three-dimensional quantum gravity on a graph $\Gamma$, can be realised therefore within the physical Hilbert space \eref{physHspace} of the conformal boundary field theory in the continuum.
 There is no continuum limit to be taken at this point, simply because we already have the physical Hilbert space in the continuum at hand (namely the $SU(2)$ invariant subspace of the Fock space \eref{physHspace} of the boundary conformal field theory), and we also know how to realise within this Fock space any state in the discrete graph Hilbert space $\mathcal{H}_{\text{phys}}^\Gamma$.
+An altogether different question is how to compare our boundary CFT within the wider context of the spinfoam and GFT literature.
+The main difficulty with this question has to do with the conformal boundary conditions (\hyperref[bndryb]{2a,b}), which are not immediate to translate into the discrete spinfoam formalism.
+For example, Dittrich, Livine and collaborators have studied very recently \cite{Dittrich:2017hnl,Dittrich:2017rvb} the discrete boundary theory that is generated by the spin network evaluation of the Ponzano\,--\,Regge amplitudes for Dirichlet boundary conditions (the intrinsic two-dimensional geometry is kept fixed at the boundary).
+At the present stage, it is difficult to compare our results with these developments, because the conformal boundary conditions (\hyperref[bndryb]{2a,b}) depend on a fiducial background structure (namely the boundary metric $q_{ab}$), and it is not immediate to see how such a background structure should be encoded into specific spin network boundary states.
+Indeed, the usual Dirichlet boundary conditions are comparably easy to impose within the spinfoam approach, but very little is known about more general boundary conditions at the discretised level, see \cite{Dittrich:2017hnl,Dittrich:2017rvb} and \cite{Oriti:2002hv,OLoughlin:2000yww,Arcioni:2001ds}.
+For conformal boundary conditions (on an e.g.\ square lattice), it would be necessary to fix the angles between adjacent boundary edges.
+Such a condition is difficult to impose in the spin network representation, because the angles turn into quantum operators that do not commute among themselves.
+The best one could do is to choose specific coherent boundary states, such that the angles between neighbouring edges are peaked at values that would correspond to some given boundary metric $q_{ab}$.
+A further difficulty is that the conformal boundary conditions (\hyperref[bndryb]{2a,b}) not only fix the conformal class of the boundary metric, but also require that the trace of the extrinsic curvature vanishes.
+This second boundary condition \eref{bndrya} is equivalent to the holomorphicity of the boundary spinors, see \eref{EOMb}.
+To impose such a holomorphicity condition at the discrete level of a spin network graph, we would have to first discretise the Cauchy\,--\,Riemann differential equations for the boundary spinors and replace them by appropriate difference equations on the square lattice.
+Such a program would be worthwhile to initiate, because our results also suggest possible relations within the context of group field theory (GFT), see e.g.\ \cite{Oriti:2014aa}.
+In fact, very recently a quantum cosmological GFT model \cite{GFTQC} has been introduced, where the cosmological evolution is generated by a squeezing Hamiltonian that is very similar structurally to the Hamiltonian \eref{hamdef} of the boundary CFT.
+It would be important to investigate if there are more profound such connections, which could be helpful to characterise the GFT amplitudes (and their critical points) in terms of conformal boundary field theories.